moenassar0/autodiet/README.md

    ```sh
    composer install
    ```
-4. Create a MySQL database and connect it using your .env file in your laravel project.
+4. Setup your .env file in the frontend and backend folders.
+Connect your MySQL database and Firebase app using the .env.example files.
 5. Run the migrations (inside your laravel project)
    ```sh
    php artisan migrate
    ```

+### Important Note
+For the application to properly function, you will need a already populated database with meals, foods, and recipes added.